abhiyanbeta/git/README.md

 # Branches

-The default branch used is `master` but you can create new branches.
+The default branch used is `main` but you can create new branches.
 You can view which branch you are currently on by running:

 `git status`